zsennenga/Cows-RESTful-API/README.md

       Parameters: tgc - Ticket Granting Cookie from CAS (required)
       Returns: Nothing
-      Description: Used to generate a key to authenticate to any cows service that requires it.
+      Description: Associates your public key with a cows session.
   DELETE /session

       Required Parameters: None
       Returns: Nothing
       Description: Logs you out from COWS.
 Deletes all session cookies.
+Disassociates your public key with a cows session.

   GET /event